Where do I start?

 What is the Tower/Wall Unit?

-The Tower/Wall Unit consist of a raised mat and a vertical frame with springs and bars attached.
+The Tower/Wall Unit consists of a raised mat and a vertical frame with springs and bars attached.
 These attachments are used to add challenge and feedback for the muscle to find increased strength and range of motion in Pilates exercises.

 What is the difference between Mat and Apparatus work?